utsavns96/url-shortener/README.md

 - `shortUrl`: The shortened URL.
 - `originalUrl`: The original URL.
 - `expiryTime`: The expiry time of the shortened URL in epoch format.
+- `originalUrlHash`: The full hash of the original URL from the shortening request, for reverse lookup using DynamoDB GSI.
 We use lombok annotations to generate getters, setters, and constructors for this class.

 #### 5. repository.UrlMappingRepository.java